Skip to content

 5a4 Oak Community

-Oak Community Objectives
+Oak Community Objectives:

 • Distinguish between an oak savannah and an oak woodland, including differences in microclimates and species diversity.